rishabh-khurana/Ciphers/README.md

 The Cipher Application is a python based project that allows users to encrpyt/decrypt Messages using popular cipher mechanisms used in the past and enables the user to understand the implementation of the encrypting/decrypting process.

+### Setup process

+1.Run the following command to install all packages

+`pip install -r requirements.txt`

+### Run the App

+2.Run the following command to run the app inside the project folder

+`python3 main.py`

 ## Project

 ### Playfair Cipher